Skip to main content

 • return_array: The range from which to return the result.

-• [search_mode]: Optional; specifies the search direction.
+• [search_mode]: Optional; determines the direction of the search.

 Key Differences Between XLOOKUP and VLOOKUP

-• VLOOKUP: Returns an #N/A error if no match is found.
+Error Handling Returns an #N/A error if no match is found.
+Allows customization of messages if no match is found.

-• VLOOKUP: Requires specifying a column index number.
+Syntax Simplicity Requires specifying a column index number.
+Separates lookup array from return array for clarity.

 When to Use Each Function

-• Use VLOOKUP when:
+Use VLOOKUP When:

-• You need basic searches without complex requirements.
+• Basic searches without complex requirements suffice.

-• Use XLOOKUP when:
+Use XLOOKUP When:

-• Your dataset may change frequently.
+• Your dataset may undergo frequent changes.

 Efficient Data Analysis with XLOOKUP and VLOOKUP